Partly Cloudy Weather Likely To Persist In City - UrduPoint

 Partly Cloudy Weather Likely To Persist In City

-The maximum and minimum temperatures recorded were 15 degrees centigrade and 08 degrees centigrade during the last 24 hours.
+The maximum and maximum temperatures recorded were 14 degrees centigrade and 08 degrees centigrade during the last 24 hours.

 Dry to partly cloudy weather has also been forecast for the rest of the region.